 Even those who manage to avoid serious complications are still stuck with medical bills and lost wages resulting from their illnesses.

-The damages involved in EzriCare Artificial Tear lawsuits are going to be extensive, and can be separated into economic damages and non-economic damages.
+The damages involved in EzriCare Artificial Tear lawsuits are going to be extensive and can be separated into economic damages and non-economic damages.

 CRPA Eye Infection Treatment Options

-CDC recommends that individuals who have used EzriCare artificial tears and who have symptoms of vision loss or an eye infection should seek medical attention immediately.
+CDC recommends that individuals who have used EzriCare artificial tears eyedrops and who have symptoms of vision loss or an eye infection should seek medical attention immediately.
 The agency warns patients immediately discontinue the use of Ezricare eye drops should symptoms occur.

 Am I Eligible to File an EzriCare Eye Drops Lawsuit?